Compares hardships in life to living in a Desert.

 I also mention the simile ‘it was a two-by-four moment,’ (2B4) which means that it came as a surprise or a shock, an ‘aha’ moment.
 It is a common term used in Australia.

-40 years I’ve roamed in the wilderness
+For 40 years, I’ve roamed in the wilderness

 Oh, not another boring poem